It’s not the events of our lives that shape us, but our beliefs as to what those events mean.

 Step 6: Make a Firm Decision About What to Change

 You must now make a firm decision that you will begin making the necessary changes to overcome your limiting belief.
-For this to happen you must have the necessary commitment, confidence and motivation to make the necessary changes stick.
-Ask yourself:

 What’s my commitment level to making this change?